Yale-BIM/f26-assignments/assignment-1/README.md

     <img src="../images/shutter_links.png"/>

+    > As mentioned earlier, [ros2 launch](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/Launch/Creating-Launch-Files.html) is a tool for easily launching multiple
+    ROS 2 nodes.
+A `ros2 launch` script can be written in Python, XML or YAML format, according to [this specification](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/Launch/Creating-Launch-Files.html).

 3. Change the `Fixed Frame` to `shutter_base_link` in RViz's Global Options panel.
 This will ensure that the robot's model is shown straight up in the middle of the 3D visualization area of RViz.